jmochel/endeavour/README.md

 ## Operational Result

 The Operational Result pattern is a software design pattern often used in functional programming.
-It's a way to handle computations that can result in either a success or a failure, and it's particularly useful for error handling.
+It's a way to handle computations that can result in either a value or a failure, and it's particularly useful for error handling.
 This pattern is similar to the `Either` type in some functional programming languages, or the `Try` Monad in others.

-In Java, this pattern can be implemented using a class that encapsulates the result of an operation, which can be either a success or a failure.
-This class typically provides methods to check if the operation was successful, retrieve the result in case of success, or retrieve the error in case of failure.
+In Java, this pattern can be implemented using a class that encapsulates the result of an operation, which can be either a value or a failure.
+This class typically provides methods to check if the operation was successful, retrieve the result in case of value, or retrieve the error in case of failure.

 Here's a simple example of how you might define and use an `OperationalResult` class: